 The word “termites” probably makes you cringe.
 However, these hungry, tiny animals could be your ticket to a profitable investment!
 If you’re looking at houses that need substantial rehabilitation or considering a knockdown and rebuild, the presence of termites could be extremely beneficial.

+A comprehensive property inspection can reveal structural issues and hidden damages, enabling you to renegotiate the purchase price based on the findings.
 Repairing termite damage can be expensive if you want to keep and preserve the old home, but if you want to gut the place, that extra cost becomes unimportant.
 Because the vendor is unaware of your plans for the property, when you present them with the pest inspection report indicating the home has uninvited guests, they are more likely to pay attention to your negotiating techniques.

 Use the existence of termites to play hardball, there may be a lot of room for a deal here.